-Whether you’re looking for same-sex male couples, lesbian couples wanting to adopt or any other type of LGBTQ family, there are so many gay parents looking to adopt throughout the U.S. Start viewing gay adoption profiles here to find the gay couple looking to adopt who will be incredible parents to your child.
+Whether you’re looking for same-sex male adoptive couples, lesbian couples wanting to adopt or any other type of LGBTQ family, there are so many gay parents looking to adopt throughout the U.S. Start viewing gay adoption profiles here to find the gay couple looking to adopt who will be incredible parents to your child.

-Finding Opposite-Sex Couples
+Opposite-Sex Adoptive Couples

 Looking for a heterosexual couple to adopt your child?
 Many opposite-sex couples choose to adopt because of infertility, or simply because they care more about being parents than having a baby.
 There are male-female couples throughout the U.S. who have been dreaming of a child.
 Start viewing their profiles here.

-Finding Married Couples
+Married Adoptive Couples

 Most of the people who work with agencies are married couples looking for children to adopt.
 You may choose to place your child with a married couple because you feel that you want to give your child a positive relationship role model.
 You can view hundreds of profiles to find the married couple looking to adopt a child that you feel is right.

-Finding Unmarried Couples
+Unmarried Adoptive Couples

 Want your child to grow up with older siblings?
 Maybe you loved having your own older sibling looking out for you, and you picture your child having that same experience.
-Or, maybe you like knowing that these parents have some experience, and you’d like being able to see how they’re currently raising their older children.
+Or, maybe you like knowing that these parents have some experience, and you’d like to be able to see how they’re currently raising their older children.

-Finding First-Time Parents
+First-Time Parents Wanting to Adopt